Let’s stay in touch

-According to the statistics in the article 50 mobile stats and facts, 69% of Consumers aged 18 to 39 use mobile devices to search on products before they buy them and this figure applies to people worldwide!
+According to the statistics in the article 50 mobile stats and Facts, 69% of Consumers aged 18 to 39 use mobile devices to search for products before they buy them and this figure applies to people worldwide!
 Imagine the opportunity.

 I have been more focused on how AR helps the purchasing end of the tunnel, but what about the selling end?

 Forget the traditional print and paper advertising campaigns.
 Imagine billboards without any material wasted.
-You could reach more customers with even less resources exhausted.
-Brick and mortar stores could provide the try before you buy experience alongside customers trying things on themselves.
+You could reach more customers with even fewer resources exhausted.
+Brick-and-mortar stores could provide the try-before-you-buy experience alongside customers trying things on themselves.
 Take for example the Sephora shopping experience.
 Having to put makeup on and off is a strain in itself.
 Their shopping experience allows their customers to try different lips colors etc with an app.
 Customers feel relaxed and get to try a lot more colors and you get to showcase more products in lesser time.

 Higher sales for you, higher satisfaction for your customers, It’s a win-win for everyone!

-You can picturize the market potential for AR with these stats:
+You can picture the market potential for AR with these stats:

 To summarize, just remember what Uncle Ben said to Spiderman: ‘With great power, comes great responsibility.’